 A pediatric cataract is one of the leading cause of childhood blindness.
 Untreated cataracts in children lead to tremendous social, economic, and emotional burden to the child, family, and society.
 The Paediatric Ophthalmology Department at Madhav Netralaya is a top eye care hospital in Nagpur which is well equipped to handle your valuable child and give the best possible eye care.
 We have doctors specially trained in pediatric eye care to take care of your little one.

 What is a Paediatric Cataract?

 In adults, cataracts occur after the eyes and vision are developed and stable.
 Most adults can have good vision again after the cataracts are removed.
-In children both eyes and Brain are at developing stage.
+In children, both eyes and Brain are at the developing stage.
 If Brain doesn’t get good signals to develop eyesight from the beginning it can result in serious long-term effects on their vision.

 Causes of Paediatric Cataracts in Children -